 A week in Sweden, and I am still settling in.

-I couldn’t move in my apartment until 5 PM
+I couldn’t move into my apartment until 5 PM

 Since everything is short-noticed, my travel coordinator and landlord is unavailable in the morning.
 I had to wait until 5 PM before I can move to my apartment.

-Where was I and where did I leave my luggages?
+Where was I and where did I leave my luggage?